NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

 \textbf{Evaluating embeddings.} For \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench}, each input sample must be represented as a fixed-size embedding to compress an input data cube, e.g., our EO downstream tasks as detailed in \cref{sec:downstream_data}, or future extensions, cf.\ \cref{sec:FutureWork}.
 Currently, image-level linear regression and binary (softmax) classification are supported. \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} enforces embeddings of fixed, but configurable, size but otherwise does not constrain how embeddings are generated.
-Following \cref{fig_evaluation_scheme}, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} evaluates the compressed embeddings $X^{(p)}$ of an experiment $p$ as follows: For each task $t=1\ldots T$, $K$ linear classifiers (with $N$ tunable parameters $a_{1\dots N}$ plus bias term $a_0$) are trained to fit the downstream task labels $y_\text{ID}$.
+The embedding size can differ between tasks.
+Following \cref{fig_evaluation_scheme}, the benchmark evaluates the compressed embeddings $X^{(p)}$ of an experiment $p$ as follows: For each task $t=1\ldots T$, $K$ linear classifiers (with $N$ tunable parameters $a_{1\dots N}$ plus bias term $a_0$) are trained to fit the downstream task labels $y_\text{ID}$.
 Each $k=1\dots K$ denotes a separate, randomly generated \texttt{split} of the downstream task $t$ into a \texttt{train}ing and \texttt{test}ing set.
-For each tuple $(t,k)$ \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} computes an accuracy measure $s_{t,k}$, utilizing $R^2$ (R-squared) for regression tasks and the $F_1$ score for (binary) classification.
+For each tuple $(t,k)$ the benchmark computes an accuracy measure $s_{t,k}$, utilizing $R^2$ (R-squared) for regression tasks and the $F_1$ score for (binary) classification.
 From the set $\left\{s_{t,k}\right\}_{k=1\dots K}$, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} derives a signal-to-noise-like \emph{quality score} $Q_t^{(p)}$ as the mean performance on task $t$ sensitive to the variability in performance of experiment $p$: